And-0/awesome-megadrive/README.md

 * [MDTools](https://github.com/sikthehedgehog/mdtools) - A collection of several free tools designed to aid in development of Mega Drive homebrew
 * [Genesis Code](https://github.com/zerasul/genesis-code) - Visual Studio Code Extension For Use Easily SGDK and some other tools like Tiled.
 * [Color Mixer](https://github.com/Franticware/ColorMixerMD) - Color Mixer for SEGA Mega Drive
+* [Sonic Retro Tools](https://github.com/sonicretro) - Collection of tools and disassemblies by the members of Sonic Retro
+* [Palette Batch](https://allone-works.itch.io/palette-batch) - Converts images to use certain color palettes (made for use with SGDK)

 ## Sound and Music